 One type of eLearning tools is an online course.
 These days you can find thousands of different courses online and they all have one purpose: to educate the learner/trainee/student on a specific subject.

-Some of the best and biggest online learning platforms in 2022 are Thinkific, Teachable, Podia, LearnDash, LearnWorlds, Kajabi, Skillshare, Academy of Mine, Udemy, Coursera, and LinkedIn Learning.
+Some of the best and biggest online learning platforms are Thinkific, Teachable, Podia, LearnDash, LearnWorlds, Kajabi, Skillshare, Academy of Mine, Udemy, Coursera, and LinkedIn Learning.

 Many people grabbed online learning opportunities on these platforms long ago and use digital learning tools to this day; but what do the exact numbers look like?